lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ### Variable number of path or query elements

 The number of Uri-path or Uri-Query elements in a rule is fixed at the rule creation time.
-If the number varies, several rules should be created to cover all the possibilities.
+If the number varies, several rules SHOULD be created to cover all the possibilities.
 Another possibility is to define the length of Uri-Path to variable and send a compression residue with a length of 0 to indicate that this Uri-Path is empty.
 This adds 4 bits to the compression residue.

 ## CoAP option Size1, Size2, Proxy-URI and Proxy-Scheme fields

-These fields are unidirectional and must not be set to bidirectional in a rule entry.
+These fields are unidirectional and MUST NOT be set to bidirectional in a rule entry.
 They are used only by the client to access a specific resource and are never found in server response.

-If the field value must be sent, TV is not set, MO is set to "ignore" and CDA is set to "value-sent".
-A mapping can also be used.
+If the field value has to be sent, TV is not set, MO is set to "ignore" and CDA is set to "value-sent".
+A mapping MAY also be used.

 Otherwise, the TV is set to the value, MO is set to "equal" and CDA is set to "not-sent".